michael-sumner/go-make-things/content/articles/2022/2022-07-11-fundamentals-matter.md

 Frameworks aren't bad.
 And many people who build with frameworks _do_ know the fundamentals.
 A lot of folks also use libraries and frameworks to learn, and then back into fundamentals.
 For someone who's learning, if a framework helps you go from idea to "oh wow I built a thing!" faster, that's great!

-But, yes, people who know the fundamentals _do_ build terrible software.
+But, yes, people who don't know the fundamentals _do_ build terrible software.

 (_They're not bad people, though.
 That's absurd._)